 3. Attractive Perks: 1 Free Apple share + $30 Cash

-> Receiving a free share is more valuable than cash because the share is an asset which will grow in value over time.
+Receiving a free share is more valuable than cash because the share is an asset that will grow in value over time.
 Owning 1 free Apple share which is currently worth about USD120++ sounds to me like a really good deal.
 And does Moomoo really give out 1 free Apple share?
-Yes they do and I’m currently holding to 1 Apple share unit after depositing SGD 2700 into my account.
+Yes, they do and I’m currently holding to 1 Apple share unit after depositing SGD 2700 into my account.
 In addition, they also deposited $30 into my trading account after I made the deposit.
 There are also zero commission fees for the next 90 days upon signing up.
-But do note that they are platform fees which includes 7% GST.
+But do note that they are platform fees which include 7% GST.
 For pricing matters, you can check out their webpage here.

-> Unfortunately, all 10,000 Apple shares have been redeemed.
+Unfortunately, all 10,000 Apple shares have been redeemed.
 But according to Moomoo on their Facebook page, they will be giving out free Apple shares again provided that you deposit money and trade via their platform.
 Do check out their Facebook page for more information.
 (Do note that the Moomoo’s promotion has changed as of 27 March 2021.
-Currently, they are giving out 1 free Apple share after you’ve executed at least 3 trades.)
+Currently, they are giving out free Apple shares after you’ve executed at least 3 trades.)

-> 4. It’s interactive, informative and engaging.
+4. It’s interactive, informative and engaging.

 You can read the headlines or news on the stock exchange market and also be part of the Moomoo Global Investment community where you can discuss your trading insights with the other 13 million users (according to Moomoo website) from all over the world.